Let people know how to reach your organization, office, or individuals if they have questions.

-When you author Contact Information on Mass.gov, you’re creating a chunk of information that you can add to pages so visitors know who to contact if they have further questions.
-When you update your Contact Information, every page that includes that information will update, too.
+When you author Contact Information on Mass.gov, you’re creating a chunk of information that you can add to pages so visitors know who or which office to contact if they have further questions.
+When you update your Contact Information (e.g., phone numbers, email addresses), it will update on every page that contains a Contact Information module.

 Mass.gov adheres to AP style guidelines for addresses.
 This means that all addresses must follow this format: